Blog, Events & News

 Client challenge: Identifying previously unknown attack vectors

-Our customer wasn’t actually aware they had a problem with sneaker bots.
-We had engaged with them for entirely different reasons; however once our algorithms got to work it quickly became apparent that there was more than one threat to their site.
+Our customer wasn’t actually aware they had a problem with retail sneaker bots.
+We had engaged with them for entirely different reasons; however, once our algorithms got to work it quickly became apparent that there was more than one threat to their site.

 Solution: Extending mitigation strategies to include sneaker bots